Healthcare Provider Errors

 - Failure to sterilize – When medical tools or spaces are not adequately and routinely sterilized, infections can spread.
 Some hospital acquired infections are dubbed “super bugs”, as they don’t respond to antibiotics, and are often deadly.

 Sadly, this list is far from exhaustive, and hundreds of other preventable errors occur every day in hospitals and doctor’s offices across the country.
 As a patient, it’s important to be your own advocate.
 Know your medical history, demand to see your medical records, ask every provider what they are doing and why, and make sure providers give you an adequate explanation.
-If you or a loved one has already been harmed by a preventable medical error, let a Chicago personal injury lawyer evaluate your case and help you get the compensation you deserve.
+If you or a loved one has already been harmed by a preventable medical error, let our medical malpractice lawyers evaluate your case and help you get the compensation you deserve.